-The aggregate investments held for any qualifying institution is not to exceed five (5) percent of the institution's total assets as reported on their most recent audited financial statements or Quarterly Call Report.
-The CFO may require such bids to include a premium over the market rate to compensate for the increased administrative costs and reduction of liquidity which this program may entail.
-Such premiums shall be determined by the CFO periodically based on prevailing market conditions.
+The aggregate investments held for any qualifying institution of to exceed five (5) percent of the institution's total assets as reported on the most reput audited financial statements or Quarterly Call Report.
+The CFO may reporte such bids to clude a premium over the market rate to compensate for the increase administrative costs of reduction of liquidity which this program may entail.
+Such remiums shall be determined by the CFO periodically based on prevailing market condition

-The investments under the Community Bank Program are subject to the same restrictions and the same collateralization requirements as all other investments.
-The CFO reserves the right to reject bids that are not suitable or otherwise not in the best interest of the Authority.
+The investments under the Community Bank Program subject to the same restrictions and the same collateralization requirements as all other in the ments.
+The CFO reserves the right to reject bids that are not suitable abbrevise not in the last interest of the Authority.

-INVESTMENT OF BOND PROCEEDS
+INVESTMENT OF BOND PROCEED

-The Tax Reform Act of 1986 restricts the interest which may be earned on the unexpended proceeds of tax-exempt bonds issued after 1986.
-The average yield of investments purchased with bond proceeds may not exceed the yield on the bonds.
-Any excess earnings are considered arbitrage earnings and must be remitted to the U.S. Treasury.
-In order to avoid the difficulties associated with arbitrage, all unexpended bond proceeds shall be invested separately in the State Non-Arbitrage Pool, or its equivalent.
+The Tax Reform Act of 1986 restricts the interest which the earned on the unexpended proceeds of tax-exemples as issued afte 1986.
+The average yield of investments purchased with born proceeds any not exceed the yield on the bonds.
+Any excess earnings are considered a state of earnings and must be semitted to the U.S. Treasury.
+In order to avoid the difficulties sociate with arbitrage all unexpended bond proceeds shall be invested separately in the tax of the bitrage root, or its equivalent.